craftercms/docs/source/new-ia/reference/projects/studio/api/api-version1.rst

    site/write-configuration

 .. note::
    Some of the site management operations listed above are now deprecated.
-These operations are now available in the new API, for more information, please visit `here </_static/api/studio.html>`__
+These operations are now available in the new API, for more information, please visit :base_url:`here </_static/api/studio.html>`

 ^^^^^^^^^^^^^^^